Stop getting cold cuts from the grocery store around the corner.

 For more information, visit tonysitaliandelitucson.com.

-The beloved Time Market, nestled between University Boulevard and Fourth Avenue, serves freshly baked bread daily, wood-fired pizzas, fresh salads and more.
+The beloved Time Market, nestled between University Boulevard and Fourth Avenue, serves freshly baked bread daily, wood-fired pizza, fresh salads and more.

-Regulars appreciate this place for roasting their own quality sourced coffee and providing chocolate from different parts of the world.
+Regulars appreciate the quality coffee and chocolate options from different parts of the world.
 Stay tuned for its exciting pastry program that launches this season.

 For more information, visit timemarket.xyz.

-Since changing ownership with Time Market, Rincon Market has expanded its grocery and welcomed a new chef who makes a selection of delicious sides like couscous salad and tortellini salad.
+Since changing ownership, Rincon Market has expanded its grocery and welcomed a new chef who makes a selection of delicious sides like couscous salad and tortellini salad.